IN OUR CLASS...

 The reason we are at school is to increase our knowledge.
 The only way we can do this is by being safe, respectful, responsible, and taking ownership of our learning.

 Bathroom Policy: Ideally, you should use the restroom during your time in between classes.
 If you do need to use the restroom during class, please try to go only during independent or group work time and not during instruction or class discussion time.
-You will need to fill out your planner, the time, and where you are going before I will sign you out to use the restroom.
-The planner will serve as your hallpass.
-Also, you must fill out the restroom log that remains in my classroom with your name and the time that you leave the class and the time that you return to class.
+You must fill out the restroom log that remains in my classroom with your name and the time that you leave the class and the time that you return to class.
+In addition, you must take the bathroom pass with you while you are not in the classroom.

 In-class Reading/ Writing: You will have the opportunity to read and write independently during class almost everyday.
 Students are expected to work quietly during this time so that I am able to work with individuals and small groups on their reading and writing skills.
 You will also have time where you will be working in pairs, small groups, and with the whole class.
 When working in pairs or small groups, be sure that you stay on topic, complete your work, and collaborate to further enhance your learning.
 When working with the whole class, be sure to be quiet when another student is reading or participating in discussion, you must raise your hand to ask any questions or to expand on anything that is said.

-Food, Candy, Gum, and Drinks in Class: The only food or drink allowed in the classroom is water.
+Food, Candy, Gum, and Drinks in Class: The only food or drink allowed in the classroom is water and gum.

 CELL PHONE POLICY...